COUN 500 - Orientation

 Hours: 3

 This course is designed to support further understanding of how to implement a comprehensive developmental school counseling program.
 Furthermore, this course thoroughly examines specialized topics related to school counseling.
 Through the course, students are taught models that can be applied in real life situations.
 They are also encouraged to develop their own models for practical application.
 This course is a required course for all professional school counseling graduate students and students pursuing a career as a professional school counselors in a pre-K-12 school setting.
-This course is intended to support the development of students’ professional school counseling competencies (dispositions, knowledge, skills, and attitudes) as stipulated by the CACREP.
-Prerequisites: COUN 514, COUN 516, and COUN 528.
-Corequisites: COUN 514, COUN 516, COUN 528.
+Prerequisite: A minimum grade of B in COUN 514.

 Hours: 3